Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 - Annual savings: $800-2,000 in energy costs

-- Additional benefits: Improved reliability, warranty coverage, advanced features
+- Payback period: 4-8 years Additional benefits include improved reliability, warranty coverage, and advanced features that enhance system performance

 Zoning System Addition: